hitoshi-watase/sercrod/docs/reference/directives/let.md

 The value of `*let` is treated as JavaScript code:

-- The code runs inside Nablla’s expression sandbox using a dedicated scope object.
+- The code runs inside Sercrod’s expression sandbox using a dedicated scope object.
 - You can write one or more simple statements.

 Typical patterns: